Skip to Content Skip to Navigation

 Vaccinating against HPV

-Gardasil 9 is a HPV vaccine introduced in 2018, it protects against seven high-risk HPV types (16, 18, 31, 33, 45, 52, and 58) which cause about 90% of cervical cancers in women and at least 90% of all HPV-related cancers in men.
+Gardasil®9 is a HPV vaccine.
+It protects against seven high-risk HPV types (16, 18, 31, 33, 45, 52, and 58) which cause about 90% of cervical cancers in women and at least 90% of all HPV-related cancers in men.
 It also protects against two low-risk HPV types (6 and 11) which cause 90% of genital warts.
-Being vaccinated has the potential to prevent most cervical and other cancers, as well as most cases of genital warts.
+Being vaccinated has the potential to prevent most cervical cancers and several other cancers, as well as most cases of genital warts.

-Gardasil 9 is free for Western Australian girls and boys in Year 8 as part of the school-based National Immunisation Program.
-It’s best for children to be vaccinated at this age, as getting the HPV vaccine before first sexual contact protects a person over their entire life.
-It is important that parents give consent for their child (or children) to receive the vaccination, and to make sure they get all of the doses required.
+The vaccine is free for Western Australian children in Year 8 as part of the school-based National Immunisation Program.
+It’s best to be vaccinated at this age, as getting the HPV vaccine before first sexual contact protects a person over their entire life.
+It is important that parents give consent for their child (or children) to receive the vaccination.
+This video can help parents to talk to their children about the vaccination to help them understand it’s importance.

 If you are interested in being vaccinated against HPV, speak with your doctor.
 Be aware there could be a cost for the appointment as well as the vaccination.